-Shaun the Sheep was released to coincide with the start of the Chinese New Year's Year of the Sheep in Hong Kong, hoping to thus break into the highly lucrative Chinese market.
-It was Oscar-nominated, losing to Pixar's Inside Out, and was the eighth most-successful stop-motion animated film of ever.
+Shaun the Sheep was released to coincide with the start of the Chinese Year of the Sheep in Hong Kong, hoping to thus break into the highly lucrative Chinese market.
+It was Oscar-nominated, losing to Pixar's Inside Out, and was the eighth most-successful stop-motion animated film ever.
 Released in over 70 countries and making almost four times its humble budget, its success immediately led to talks of a sequel.
 This encouraged StudioCanal to fund further Aardman films and be involved in their distribution.

 7. Early Man (2018)

-The film begins with the truncated icosahedron-shaped asteroid that wiped out the dinosaurs landing in Manchester.
+The film begins with the truncated icosahedron-shaped asteroid that wiped out the dinosaurs landing in what is now Manchester.
 When this is discovered by the surviving cavemen the asteroid's core is so hot the cavemen who stumble on it kick it about, leading to the creation of the game of football.
 Millennia later a tribe of their cavemen descendants living in the crater site, that they call 'the valley', have virtually no memory of the game except an obelisk showing cavemen playing the game.
-After the valley is invaded by foreign Bronze Age invaders, one of the cavemen, Dug, challenges Lord Nooth, Premiership of the bronze age people to a game of football.
+After the valley is invaded by foreign Bronze Age invaders, one of the cavemen, Dug, challenges Lord Nooth, Premiership of the Bronze Age people to a game of football.
 If the Stone Age tribe win, they will be free to return and live the rest of their lives in the valley, but if the professional, undefeated Bronze Age team, Real Bronzio, win, the cavemen will spend the rest of their lives mining for bronze.